peteigel/Solver/README.md

 ## Getting Started
-This project currently requires only [cmake](https://cmake.org/) and a modern c++ compiler.Currently Solver has only been run on OSX and Ubuntu, but there is nothing that should prevent it from being run on any platform that supports the two things listed above.
+This project currently requires only [cmake](https://cmake.org/) and a modern c++ compiler.
+Currently Solver has only been run on OSX, Ubuntu, and Windows, but there is nothing that should prevent it from being run on any platform that supports the two things listed above.